FaithAlone.net

 8 And Moses took the blood, and sprinkled it on the people, and said, Behold the blood of the covenant, which the Lord hath made with you concerning all these words.

-Above, we see that the Old Covenant began at a definite point - the sprinkling of the people with blood.
+Above, it can be seen that the Old Covenant began at a definite point - the sprinkling of the people with blood.

 And, in addition to the establishment of the first covenant between God and a people group, the Old Testament also explicitly prophesies of a New Covenant which was to come: